shirotak/pancancer_hrd_analysis/README.md

 ___
 ### Contents
 - data
+Processed data for scripts.
-All patient identifiers in the TCGA samples are anonymized with random study numbers.
+All patient identifiers in TCGA samples are anonymized with random study numbers.
-- script
+- scripts
 Scripts for the main figures, written by Jupyter Notebook.
 - results
 Figures and tables.
 ___
 ### Citation